cguttweb/coffee-matcher/ideas.md

 ## Ideas

 - use Postman to build an API of different coffees
+- name, info and photo - use display cards to
-- look at Vue/webpack configs
+- look at Vue, Vue router and webpack configs